Calebp98/remote_attestation/README.md

-# 🔐 Remote Attestation Demo (Dockerized)
+#Remote Attestation Demo (Dockerized)

 Simulates TPM-style attestation between a prover and verifier using Docker containers.

-- 🛡️ **Verifier**: Flask app with a web UI to define trusted file state and verify attestations
+- **Verifier**: Flask app with a web UI to define trusted file state and verify attestations
-- 🧪 **Prover**: Measures local files, signs a quote, and submits it to the verifier
+- **Prover**: Measures local files, signs a quote, and submits it to the verifier

 ---

-## 🚀 Quickstart
+## Quickstart

 ### 1. Build and run both services
 ```bash